feilchenfeldt/Evolutionary_Genomics_Tutorial/AlignmentVariantCalling.md

-# Evolutionary Genomics Tutorial
+# Short read alginment and variant calling tutorial
-A tutorial/assignment on how to get from raw sequencing reads to a basic population genetic analysis.
+A tutorial/assignment on how to get from raw sequencing reads and a reference genome to filtered variant calls.

 ## Introduction